Keinberger/miden-inheritance-vaults/TUTORIAL.md

     );

     // -------------------------------------------------------------------------
-    // STEP 2: Deploy faucet and mint IHT tokens for owner
+    // STEP 2: Deploy faucet and mint INH tokens for owner
     // -------------------------------------------------------------------------

     println!("\nDeploying a new fungible faucet.");